HiSDpackage/saddlescape/_Examples/Ex_1_Butterfly_Chinese.md

     Parameter `EigenStepSize` not specified - using default value 1e-05.
     Parameter `ExactHessian` not specified - using default value False.
     Parameter `PrecisionTol` not specified - using default value 1e-05.
+    Parameter `EigvecUnified` not specified - using default value False.
     Parameter 'GradientSystem' not provided.
 Enabling automatic symmetry detection.
     Parameter 'SymmetryCheck' not provided.
-Defaulting to True with automatic detection.
+Defaulting to True with automatic detection if available.

     Gradient system detected.
 Activating HiSD algorithm.